collective/collective.geo.contentlocations/README.txt

 Introduction
 ============

-collective.geo.contentlocations is a GUI for zgeo.plone.geographer.
+collective.geo.contentlocations is a GUI for collective.geo.geographer.

 It provides some simple forms to add geographical coordinates to Plone content types.